pesout/webapp-registration-without-sql/README.md

-# No DB webapp registration
+# No SQL webapp registration
-- Webapp registration and login without DB
+- Webapp registration and login without any SQL
-- It's necessary to run `chmod +rwx users.php` in applcation root to set up permissions correctly
+- It's necessary to run `chmod +rwx users.php` or `chmod 777 users.php` in applcation root to set up permissions correctly